njoy/docs/docs/LegacyInputs.rst

 .. glossary::
+   comments
+      Lines that begin with two hyphens followed by a space, ``--``, and that occur *before* the module name are ignored by the input parsers.
+These lines can be used as comments.
+Also, everything after the forward slash terminating a Card is ignored and can also be treated as a comment.

    input/output unit
       Most modules have arguments specifying the input and/or output "tapes".
 The argument is an integer, with a number between 20 and 99 inclusive.
 NJOY will read/write from/to actual files with the name ``tape##`` where ``##`` is the value of the input/output unit.
 These tape files must be in the same directory from which NJOY was called.
 Negative numbers refer to binary tapes and positive numbers refer to ASCII tapes.